f5devcentral/ForcesFor/docs/class1/exercise1.rst

 The structure is:

 * Variable remains Variable - no changes
-* "Input variable key" is set to "Mode"
+* "Input variable key" is set to "MODE"
 * "Input variable value" can be set to either "deploy", "update" or "destroy"

 #.
-Run your first Pipeline by setting the "Input variable key" to "Mode" and the "Input variable value" to "deploy".
+Run your first Pipeline by setting the "Input variable key" to "MODE" and the "Input variable value" to "deploy".

 |intro006|